MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-index-transact-sql.md

 - Reorganizing different indexes on the same table.
 - Reorganizing different indexes while rebuilding nonoverlapping indexes on the same table.

 All other online index operations performed at the same time fail.
-For example, you cannot rebuild two or more indexes on the same table concurrently, or create a new index while rebuilding an existing index on the same table.
+For example, you can't rebuild two or more indexes on the same table concurrently, or create a new index while rebuilding an existing index on the same table.

 For more information, see [Perform Index Operations Online](../../relational-databases/indexes/perform-index-operations-online.md).